 You can also fly between Marrakech and Fes, with a flight time of one hour.

 Another popular way to travel to Fes and Marrakech is by train.
-The train ride between these two cities is about 7 hours, 10 minutes.
+The train ride between these two cities is about 7 hours and 10 minutes.

 However, you can break up this ride by staying in other destinations along the Moroccan train route, including: